microwavekonijn/ps2census/README.md

 ## About

 The PS2 Census Client is a tool to simplify the interaction with the Planetside 2 Census API.
-Note that it is still in a Alpha state and that things might change in the future.

 ## Requirements

 - Node.js v12+;
-- DBG Census API Service ID.
+- DBG Census API Service ID(required for the Event Stream).

 ## Installation